NoTheWo/NoTheWo.github.io/index.md

 ## Program

-All talks are 20 minutes and 5 minutes for change/questions
+All talks are 20 minutes and 5 minutes for change/questions.
+All talks will be held in English.

 | Time           | Program                                                                                         |
 |----------------|-------------------------------------------------------------------------------------------------|